nrkno/doobie-postgres-migration/README.md

 This library executes SQL migration scripts and keeps track of their meta information.

 Scripts are be executed exactly once and any changes to scripts will cause an error notifying you of a corrupted database.
+If a migration script is removed, it will be rolled back.

 The meta information consists of: